Dante-Capobianco/ai-text-moderator/README.md

 # Social Media Multi-Label Text Classification Transformer
 As CapoDev Apps’ founder, I am pursuing a cleaner social platform to solve security risks, toxicity, and ingenuine online representations.
 Content moderation is a cornerstone of mainstream platforms, yet most cyberbullies get away with millions of posts containing harmful comments (with over 60% of youth & 40% of adults being victims).
 Platforms lost their purpose, yet my solution offers a large-scale approach to moderation.

-Through an encoder transformer with innovative features, I have developed a Python model that identifies if short/long-form text is spam, toxic, threat, insult, identity hate, obscene, and/or neutral.
+Through a transformer encoder architecture with innovative features, I have developed a Python model that identifies if short/long-form text is spam, toxic, threat, insult, identity hate, obscene, and/or neutral.
 With ~3.4 million data points from 3 credible datasets and ~97.6% accuracy on test/validation data, this offers a revolutionary, speedy way to automate content review.

 Some of the most inventive features include:
 - NVIDIA GPU optimization using Tensorflow-GPU-10.0.0, CUDA-11.2, cuDNN-8.1, TFRecords for tokenized data, and initializing Tensorflow graph execution, parallel batch loading/processing & dynamic memory growth